Jiozhang/SEEKER-encoding-and-decoding/README.md

 # SEEKER-encoding-and-decoding
-The code aims to provides a complete encoding and decoding process compatible with SEEKER for keyword search in DNA data storage
+The code aims to provides a complete encoding and decoding process compatible with SEEKER for keyword search in DNA data storage.

   This branch contains step-by-step procedures to implement the entire process from encoding text data to DNA sequences and decode sequencing reads to readable texts.